janis-commerce/elasticsearch/README.md

 	filters:{
 		name: 'Edward', // Matches exactly the field, get only the items with 'Edward' in name field
 		$in: {
-			fullname: ['Edward', 'Sanchez'] // Similar as MongoDB, matches the words in the fullname field then gets all items that includes 'Edward' and 'Sanchez' in that field
+			fullname: ['Edward', 'Sanchez'] // Similar as MongoDB, matches any of the words in the fullname field and, in this case, then gets all items that includes 'Edward' or 'Sanchez' in that field
 		},
 		$gt: {
 			id: 10 // Similar as MongoDB, get all items which id field is greater than 10